 - Asymmetric key encryption

-Key: It can be a number, word, phrase or any code that will be used for encrypting as well as decrypting any ciphertext information to plain text and vice versa.
+Key: It can be a number, word, phrase, or any code that will be used for encrypting and decrypting any ciphertext information to plain text and vice versa.

 Symmetric and asymmetric key cryptography is based on the number of keys and the way these keys work.
 Let us know about both of them in details: